-At the beginning of His work, our Lord Jesus Christ chose 12 disciples or apostles and then taught them by word, by personal example, and by his wonderful works.
+At the beginning of His work, our Lord Jesus Christ chose 12 disciples or apostles and taught them by word, by personal example, and by his beautiful creations.
 The life of the apostles was described in how to make the Gospel of the Kingdom of Heaven possible.
 Of course, Lord Yaisuah was followed by several disciples.
-Life of the apostles: 12 formed the basic and permanent nucleus of Jesus’ disciples.
-And also figure 12 had symbolic value, in the sense that it represented the 12 seminars of the Jewish people.
-The Lord’s 12 disciples were named: Simon Peter, Andrei, his brother, Jacob.
+Life of the apostles:12 formed the primary and permanent nucleus of Jesus’ disciples.
+And also, figure 12 had symbolic value in that it represented the 12 seminars of the Jewish people.
+The Lord’s 12 disciples were named: Simon, Peter, Andrei, and his brother, Jacob.
 John, Philip, Bartholomew (also known as Natanael), Matthew Toma.
 Jacob of Alfeu, Simon called Zilot, Juda of Jacob and Juda.
-I want to suggest you access the link to play a Trivia game to test your knowledge about the life of the apostles.
+I suggest you access the link to play a Trivia game to test your knowledge about the life of the apostles.

 Who are the 12 apostles?

 Peter, son of Jonah and brother of the Apostle Andrew, was born in Bethsaida of Galilee.
 His Jewish name was Simon, but the Saviour would call him Chifa.

 Andrew was born in Bethsaida Galilee, a town on Lake Geniza in the northern Holy Land.
 From Scripture, we learn that he is the brother of Simon Peter.

 James was the son of Zebedee and brother of St. John the Evangelist, the Word of God.
 Together with his brother, leaving his ship, his father, and his boat, he followed Jesus to his divine call.

 John was the son of Zebedee and Salome.